afx1337/afxFastNetworkMapping/README.md

 * Designed for Lead-DBS compatible connectomes
 * Tested with GSP1000
 * Other connectomes may work if they follow the same structure

-For details on connectome structure, refer to Lead-DBS documentation.
+* For details on connectome structure, refer to Lead-DBS documentation

 ---